 Frequently Asked Questions (FAQs)

-Pregnant women, breastfeeding mothers, the elderly, and children should consume cluster beans in moderation to avoid digestive issues.
-Those with health conditions or on medications should consult their doctor first.
+Pregnant and breastfeeding women, elderly individuals, and children should consume cluster beans in moderation to prevent digestive discomfort.
+Anyone with existing health conditions or on medication should consult their healthcare provider before adding cluster beans to their diet.

-Cluster beans contain approximately 3.55 grams of protein per 100 grams, making them a good source of plant-based protein.
+Cluster beans provide about 3.55 grams of protein per 100 grams, making them a good plant-based protein source.

-Yes, cluster beans are a good source of potassium, containing about 301 milligrams per 100 grams.
+Yes, cluster beans contain approximately 301 milligrams of potassium per 100 grams.

-Kidney patients should consult their healthcare provider before consuming cluster beans, as the high fibre and mineral content could potentially interact with their condition or medications.
+Individuals with kidney disease should consult their doctor before consuming cluster beans, as their high fibre and mineral content might affect kidney function or interact with medications.